Parton distributions confront LHC Run II data: a quantitative appraisal: Data-theory comparison appraisal

 \section{Data-theory comparison appraisal}

 In this section, we quantify the agreement between the experimental data and the corresponding theoretical predictions presented in Sect.~\ref{sec:data} according to the estimators and upon variations of the input PDF sets discussed in Sect.~\ref{sec:approach}.
 We examine datasets for each process in turn.
-For each of these, we provide three complementary ways of visualizing the data-theory agreement: a table with the values of $\chi^2_{\rm exp+th}$ and $\chi^2_{\rm exp}$, Eqs.~\eqref{eq:chi2_v2} and \eqref{eq:chi2_v3}, evaluated with all the PDF sets summarised in Sect.~\ref{subsec:pdfs}; a set of histograms in which the total $\chi^2_{\rm exp+th}$, Eq.~\eqref{eq:chi2_v2}, is split into the components $\chi^2_{\rm exp+mho}$, Eq.~\eqref{eq:chi2_v4}, and $\chi^2_{\rm exp+th}$, Eq.~\eqref{eq:chi2_v3}, albeit only for CT18, MSHT20, NNPDF4.0, and PDF4LHC21; and a set of data-theory comparison plots, only for NNPDF4.0 and PDF4LHC21, in which the PDF+$\alpha_s$ and MHO uncertainties are displayed separately for selected data points.
+For each of these, we provide three complementary ways of visualizing the data-theory agreement: a table with the values of $\chi^2_{\rm exp+th}$, and $\chi^2_{\rm exp}$, Eqs.~\eqref{eq:chi2_v2} and~\eqref{eq:chi2_v3}, evaluated with all the PDF sets summarised in Sect.~\ref{subsec:pdfs}\footnote{For ease of reference, in this table we also provide the number of data points $n_{\rm dat}$ and the standard deviation of the $\chi^2$ per point distribution $\sqrt{2/n_{\rm dat}}$}; a set of histograms in which the total $\chi^2_{\rm exp+th}$, Eq.~\eqref{eq:chi2_v2}, is split into the components $\chi^2_{\rm exp+mho}$, Eq.~\eqref{eq:chi2_v4}, and $\chi^2_{\rm exp+th}$, Eq.~\eqref{eq:chi2_v3}, albeit only for CT18, MSHT20, NNPDF4.0, and PDF4LHC21; and a set of data-theory comparison plots, only for NNPDF4.0 and PDF4LHC21, in which the PDF+$\alpha_s$ and MHO uncertainties are displayed separately for selected data points.
 For all measurements with $Z_{\mathcal{L}}>4$ (see Table~\ref{tab:Z}), the experimental covariance matrix is regularised as explained in Sect.~\ref{subsec:compatibility}.
 We finally provide a collective visualisation of the $\Delta\chi^{2(i)}$ and $\Delta n_\sigma^{(i)}$ estimators, Eqs.~\eqref{eq:delta_chi2_average} and \eqref{eq:delta_nsigma}, for the CT18, MSHT20, NNPDF4.0, and PDF4LHC21 PDF sets.
-The values of $\chi^2_{\rm exp}$ and $\chi^2_{\rm exp+th}$, obtained without regularisation of the experimental covariance matrix, are given, for the subset of measurements with $Z_{\mathcal{L}}>4$, in Appendix~\ref{app:unreg}.
+The values of $\chi^2_{\rm exp+th}$ obtained without regularisation of the experimental covariance matrix are given, for the subset of measurements with $Z_{\mathcal{L}}>4$, in Appendix~\ref{app:unreg}.
 Additional histogram and data-theory comparison plots, for the subset of measurements not highlighted in this section, are given in Appendix~\ref{app:extra_results}.